-Under British Columbia's Child, Family and Community Service Act, Child Protection (or C-6) status allows for Nisga'a control over the last important area of child and family service delivery. empowering delegated NCFS staff to conduct child welfare investigations, remove children at risk, and make representations to family court with respect to children in need of protection.
+Under British Columbia's Child, Family and Community Service Act, Child Protection (or C-6) status allows for Nisga'a control over the last important area of child and family service delivery, empowering delegated NCFS staff to conduct child welfare investigations.
+NSFS focuses on a Nisga'a cultural foundation for practice and programming, while ensuring services meet the needs of both Nisga'a families and legislative requirements.

-During the previous reporting period, Nisga'a Child and Family Services received Delegated C-6 status from British Columbia's Aboriginal Policy and Service Support of the Ministry of Children and Family Development (MCFD) and full Child Safety Delegated C-6 work began May 1, 2017.
-Community meetings were held shortly thereafter to inform the four Nisga'a communities of the transition.
 Provincial Delegation for C-6 to NCFS is limited to the Nass Valley; British Columbia's MCFD Terrace retains responsibility for C-6 delegated work for Nisga'a families in Terrace.